craftercms/js-sdk/packages/ice/README.md

 ### useICE

 Use this function to obtain the attributes that you need to add to your HTML element(s) to put pencils for In Context Editing.

+Make sure to use the parseDescriptor function from `@craftercms/content` as that's the structure these hooks understand.

 #### Example